Group-5-Final-Project/Final-Project/README.md

   * Positive, negative, or neutral
 * How have these sentiments changed throughout the course of the pandemic, if at all?
   * Do pandemic milestones (e.g. waves, mandates, laws, etc.) impact opinions?
-* What word associations are found with #vaccine?
+* What word associations are found with the word vaccine?

 Data extracted from Twitter will be stored in a Postgres database, analyzed using Natural Language Processing (NLP), and the findings will be visualized on a custom dashboard.